socs-kul/socs-kul.github.io/_exercises/9-cache.md

 Take for instance the cache model given below, where each cache set only contains a single block.
-Given a memory address, the index of the corresponding cache set is determined using the two least significant bits of the address (`index = adress % 4`).
+Given a memory address, the index of the corresponding cache set is determined using the two least significant bits of the address (`index = address % 4`).
 Because multiple addresses map to a single cache block, the cache also needs to keep track of a **tag**, corresponding to the most significant bits of the address.
 Therefore, given an address, the index determines where to look for the